botdevai/FilesBot/README.md

   - get a token by talking to [@BotFather](https://telegram.dog/BotFather)

 - `TG_BOT_USERNAME`:
-  - your bot username, without the '@' symbol.
+  - your bot username, without the '@' symbol

 - `TG_DUMP_CHANNEL_ID`:
   - create a Telegram Channel.